0xNeit/suilend/math.md

 - $D(O, r)$ is the USD value of obligation O's deposits from reserve $r$
 - $LTV_{open}(r)$ is the open LTV for reserve $r$. ($0 <= LTV_{open}(r) < 1$)

+### Unhealthy

-An obligation O is eligible for liquidation if:
+An obligation O is unhealthy and eligible for liquidation if:

 $$ \sum_{r}^{M}{B(O, r)} >= \sum_{r}^{M}{LTV_{close}(r) * D(O, r)}$$